soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 It's important to notice a few things here:

-1. Patterns can be nested, notice how we deconstructed `ansicolor` on multiple levels
+1. Patterns can be nested; notice how we deconstructed `ansicolor` on multiple levels
-2. We try to match patterns from the top down, it is possible for patterns to overlap with one another and the top one will win
+2. We try to match patterns from the top down; it is possible for patterns to overlap with one another, and the top one will win
 3. If the value we try to match does not match any of the patterns listed, an error will be thrown at runtime

 We can ask GHC to notify us when we accidentally write overlapping patterns,